solita/solita.github.com/_posts/2021-11-04-how-to-pre-assignments.md

 When using linters make sure to fix all problems before submitting your project.
 It doesn't look good if your application runs with a bunch of linter errors in the console.

 Try to make your code easily understandable without using any comments: Logically organise your code both into different files and within a single file.
-Use descriptive names for your variables and functions, for instance instead of adding a comment that tells what your function does, try to name your functions in such a way that their purpose can be understood from its name.
+Use descriptive names for your variables and functions, for instance instead of adding a comment that tells what your function does, try to name your functions in such a way that their purpose can be understood from the name.

 Also, avoid mixing English and Finnish (or any other language) in your code.
 If you want to use some other language than English, then everything but the programming language commands should be in that language.